zyncro-china/zyncro-china.github.io/source/articles/2014-02-24-use-bootstrap-and-sass-in-a-semantic-way.html.markdown

 ```

-using mixin, we use more meaningful class: "highlight", and convert the above code into following haml:
+using extend, we use more meaningful class: "highlight", and convert the above code into following haml:

 ```haml
 #main